vic9527/KAR_Tools/README.md

 # KAR_Tools

-Human Action Recognition with Kinect Skeleton Data (The Codes are programmed by Matlab)
+Human Action Recognition with Kinect Skeleton Data.
+(The Codes are programmed by Matlab)